memfault/interrupt/_drafts/STMViewer.md

 # It will now show up in the front page when running Jekyll locally.

 title: Visualizing embedded data made easy
 description:
-  Debugging common issues with STMViewer software
+	"A brief introduction to STMViewer software usecases in debugging embedded targets"
 author: Peter
 ---

-If you've ever wanted to plot some data acquired on your embedded target this article is for you.
-It presents some common usecases for visualizing data in real time using STMViewer software.
-Put an end to manual, time consuming and error-prone ways of collecting and displyaing data to speed up your debugging process.
+If you've ever wanted to plot data acquired on your embedded target, this article is for you.
+It explores common use cases for real-time data visualization using STMViewer.
+Say goodbye to manual, time-consuming, and error-prone data collection and display methods to speed up your debugging process

 <!-- excerpt start -->